ExpressionEngine/ExpressionEngine-User-Guide/docs/control-panel/utilities.md

 ## Debug Tools

-TIP: **Tip:** If you are experiencing issues with your installation be sure to [enable debugging](control-panel/settings/debug-output.md#enable-debugging) to have all necessary information displayed.
+TIP: **Tip:** If you are experiencing issues with your installation, be sure to [enable debugging](control-panel/settings/debug-output.md#enable-debugging) to have all necessary information displayed.

 The Debug Tools section can easily help you find issues or potential issues within your install.
 This is especially helpful after upgrading ExpressionEngine versions.